namespacelabs/foundation/CONTRIBUTING.md

 1. Pick a new version (check the existing tag list): `git tag -a v0.0.24`
 1. Run the release `goreleaser release --rm-dist` (add `-f .goreleaser.nsboot.yaml` to release `nsboot`).
 1. When releasing `nsboot` update the version in `install/install.sh`.
+1. After the release is complete, remember to remove the `dist` directory to keep your workspace size small.

 NOTE: all commits end up in an automatically generated changelog.
 Commits that include `docs:`, `test:` or `nochangelog` are excluded from the changelog.